 Similarly, I had to drill and acquired the identical Allchin mount for this N-Frame revolver.
 I didn’t have an extra RTS2 around the house but I did have a slightly used Vortex Viper optic which has a different footprint than the C-More.
 No problem, with the Allchin’s pre-drilled holes it easily conformed to the mount.
 The Vortex is designed with cavities (see photo) on its base that will accept tiny pins to buttress the optic’s placement on the mount.

-The, Viper, which retails in the neighborhood of $200, is not in the same league as the C-More but for a ‘mid-range’ priced optic, it’s pretty darn good.
-My objective for this revolver is to whack a gong at 100 yards and for this purpose the Viper is more than adequate.
+The, Viper, which retails in the neighborhood of $200, is not in the same league as the C-More but for a ‘mid-range’ priced optic, it’s more than adequate.

 A state of the art optic combined with an old fashioned wooden grip make a compelling upgrade for the 625 that is both eminently practical and aesthetically pleasing.